Sigrid Schultz: Career

 At six a.m., Sigrid Schultz — bless her heart — phoned.
 She said: "It's happened."
 I was very sleepy — my body and mind numbed, paralyzed.
 I mumbled: "Thanks, Sigrid," and tumbled out of bed.
 The war is on!

 Schultz reported on the many military triumphs of the Wehrmacht during the first year of World War II, but was not permitted to travel to the front because she was a woman.
 She left Germany after being injured in an Allied air raid on Berlin.
 While in Spain, she developed typhus and returned to the United States in early 1941.

 During this period, Schultz wrote a book about Germany titled Germany Will Try It Again and made a nationwide lecture tour about her quarter-century in Germany.

 After the war, she continued her reporting and wrote several books.
 Schultz was working on a history of antisemitism in Germany when she died in 1980.
 (Her obituary in the Chicago Tribune said that she was "working on a book that was to be a history of the two World Wars and the Holocaust.")

 Schultz's writings

-In Schultz's book Germany Will Try It Again, she describes, based on her first-hand witness reports on what is in essence would equate with a German-Austrian Military-Industrial Complex composed of wealthy landowners (Junkers), bankers, and corporate businessmen (of companies still thriving today), who fired World War I, then planned a comeback despite defeat in 1918, propped up Hitler, were planning a comeback in 1944 (ultimately leading to the formation of Die Spinne and ODESSA) (Note: Detailed in the writings of Glenn Infield, Joseph Wechsberg, and Simon Wiesenthal.) as well as the Vatican ratlines to South America and the harboring of Nazi officers in the USA after 1945.
+In Schultz's book Germany Will Try It Again, she describes, based on her first-hand witness reports on what in essence would equate with a German-Austrian Military-Industrial Complex composed of wealthy landowners (Junkers), bankers, and corporate businessmen (of companies still thriving today), who fired World War I, then planned a comeback despite defeat in 1918, propped up Hitler, were planning a comeback in 1944 (ultimately leading to the formation of Die Spinne and ODESSA) (Note: Detailed in the writings of Glenn Infield, Joseph Wechsberg, and Simon Wiesenthal.) as well as the Vatican ratlines to South America and the harboring of Nazi officers in the USA after 1945.

 Lastly, Schultz covers the Nazi drive to build up business and political alliances in South America.